Patrick Malrieu

-Biography
+Early life and education

 Malrieu attended high school in Paris, and went to École Estienne for college.

+Career

 He worked for the Brodard & Taupin printing office, and was soon promoted to technical director.
 After 10 years, Malrieu left for Oberthur Fiduciaire, where he would spend only one year.
 After that, he became head of printing for Ouest-France's Publihebdos SAS.
 He became president of printing press Auger-Mauger in 1999, and worked there until 2004.
 He would then retire from the printing industry.

+Other positions

 In addition to his professional career, Malrieu was also invested in Breton culture.
 He began to collect traditional Breton music in 1967, and founded Dastum in 1972 to preserve and collect pieces of Breton work.
 He would preside over the organization for over 23 years.
 He supported a doctoral thesis on Breton folk music at The University of Rennes 2 in 1998.
 He was president of the Cultural Council of Brittany from 2003-2009.

 From 2011 until his death, he was the president of Institut Culturel de Bretagne.

 Malrieu was inducted into the Order of the Ermine in 1999.